EpiModel/EpiModelHIV-Template/README.md

 ### netsim_settings.R

 This script defines the default settings for `netsim`.
 The default values are probably correct.
-Edit the `init` variable to be `init <- init_msm()` if you need to disable the STIs in your model.
+Modify the `init` variable to be `init <- init_msm()` if you need to disable the STIs in your model.

 ### z-test.R

-This file is for you to test code interactively before saving it into a more appropriate place once it's tested.
+This file is for you to test code without making another script *dirty*.
+As a reminder, you should **always** write code in a file and not in the R console.
+Even if it's just for a *quick* test.

 ## Getting started: setting up the environment